RenDavidDimen/RoadRater/README.md

 This ensures that versioning the code is comprehensive and maintainable.

+## Implementation

+- **Sort Features**:        Quick Sort implemented on an array of Roads to sort by name
+- **Search Features**:      Binary Search implemented on a sorted array of Roads
+- **Shortest Path Search**: Dijkstra's Algorithm is implemented to find the shortest path and smoothest path from one point to another
+- **Google Maps API**:      Requested a JSON response from the Google Maps API using a URL.
+Paresed the response to receive the routes and possible alternate routes, the name of the streets traversed, and the distance traveled on those roads.

 ### Branch Breakdown

 - **master**:   Will contain working versions of the application.